apache/zeppelin/docs/interpreter/jdbc.md

 [Maven Repository : org.apache.hive:hive-jdbc](https://mvnrepository.com/artifact/org.apache.hive/hive-jdbc)

 ##### Impersonation
-When Zeppelin server is running with authentication enabled, then this interpreter utilizes Hive's user proxy feature i.e. sends extra parameter for creating and running a session ("hive.server2.proxy.user=": "${loggedInUser}").
-This is particularly useful when multiple users are sharing a Notebook server.
+When Zeppelin server is running with authentication enabled, then the interpreter can utilize Hive's user proxy feature i.e. send extra parameter for creating and running a session ("hive.server2.proxy.user=": "${loggedInUser}").
+This is particularly useful when multiple users are sharing a notebooks.

-To enable this set `zeppelin.jdbc.auth.type` as `SIMPLE` or `KERBEROS` (if required) in the interpreter setting.
+To enable this set following:
+  - `zeppelin.jdbc.auth.type` as `SIMPLE` or `KERBEROS` (if required) in the interpreter setting.
+  - `default.proxy.user.property` as `hive.server2.proxy.user`

 ### Apache Phoenix